Oh Crap...the Holidays: stories Rockwellian, Hallmarkian, Orwellian

 Buffalo Grove Community Arts Center

 What is UP with the holidays?
 They take up more of our time and energy, but seem to give back less every year.
-This month, tellers deconstruct the most craziest time of the year with stories about Thanksgiving day brawls, Rudolph fixations, New Year's revelations, the Worst Gift Ever, and of course...the traditional Christmas day murder.
+This month, tellers deconstruct the most craziest time of the year with stories about Thanksgiving day brawls, New Year’s surprises, the Worst Gift Ever, the BEST gift ever, family outings from hell, and of course...the traditional Christmas day murder.

 This show is appropriate for age 13 and up.
 All sales are final - no refunds or exchanges.